-In the network connection’s Properties window, select the select Internet Protocol Version 4 (TCP/IPv4) or Internet Protocol Version 6 (TCP/IPv6), depending on the subnet mask that you want to change.
+In the network connection’s Properties window, select Internet Protocol Version 4 (TCP/IPv4) or Internet Protocol Version 6 (TCP/IPv6), depending on the subnet mask you want to change.
 If you want to change both, repeat the next steps for each of them.

-If you prefer using a command-line environment, you can also change your subnet mask in Windows 10 using PowerShell.
-Open PowerShell as an admin and run the following command: Get-NetAdapter -physical.
-This command shows you all the network adapters installed on your Windows 10 computer.
+This command shows you all the network adapters installed on your Windows 10 or Windows 11 computer.
 Identify the one for which you want to change the subnet mask and note its ifIndex value.
-That's the interface index number that you can use to select the network adapter in the next PowerShell command.
+You can use the interface index number to select the network adapter in the next PowerShell command.

 The new subnet mask is instantly applied, so you can now close PowerShell.

 If you’re using DHCP to automatically assign IP addresses to the computers and devices in your home, you can change the subnet mask for all of them from your router’s administration interface.
 Use a web browser on your PC to access the router’s web interface.
 To do that, you must go to the router’s address and sign in with your user account and password.
-On most routers out there, that's 192.168.0.1 or 192.168.1.1, but it can differ.
-If you don’t know the IP address of your router, check this guide: 5 ways to find the local IP address of your wireless router.
+On most routers out there, the address is 192.168.0.1, 192.168.1.1, or 192.168.50.1, but it can differ.
+If you don’t know your router’s IP address, check this guide: How do I find my router's IP address?
+The complete guide.